isc-projects/stork/changelog_unreleased/2035-update-dependencies.md

     Updated Go to version 1.24.8.
-    Changed how the Stork server generates GRPC certificates for compatibility with the new revision of the cryptographic library.
+    Changed how the Stork server generates GRPC certificates for compatibility with the new revision of the cryptographic library fixing CVE-2025-58187.
     Stork now filters out the DNS names that are not valid domains when preparing the Subject Alternate Name (SAN) certificate field.
 All previously generated certificates are incompatible if they contain